| |

 A one-name study involves a family or clan in its social sense, and thus embraces a wider group of people than those with DNA-linked lineages, but nevertheless DNA testing does offer useful assistance.
 If we find that people are not related paternally, we will continue to research how they are related in every other way.

-A Piggin genetic genealogy project has been begun with a US-based laboratory, Family Tree DNA.
+A Piggin genetic genealogy project is under way with a US-based laboratory, Family Tree DNA.
 The project page contains links to general information about how such research works.
+One clan member has tested with another large company in the business, Ancestry DNA.

 One of the first things you will notice is that there are different pricing levels.
 The experience of other one-name studies has established that a 37-marker test is the minimum to make any reasonable guess about male lineages four or five centuries old, and suggests that the lower-cost tests, involving fewer markers, are not an effective use of the money being spent.

 For the Piggin(s) one-name study, we are seeking representative males from the main branches to have themselves tested.
 We aim to establish how many genetic groups there are within the surname community (or whether all belong to a single group).
 If we establish that the surname developed independently in the two regions, that will also be a valuable finding.